ioBroker/ioBroker/doc/SCHEMA.md

 * common.adminTab.singleton - (optional) if adapter has TAB for admin.
 Only one TAB for all instances will be shown.
 * common.adminTab.name      - (optional) name of TAB in admin
 * common.adminTab.link      - (optional) link for iframe in the TAB.
 You can use parameters replacement like this: "http://%ip%:%port%".
 IP will be replaced with host IP. "port" will be extracted from native.port.
+* common.restartAdapters    - (optional) array with names of adapter that must be restarted after this adapter is installed, e.g. ["vis"]

 #### instance